 The Centropa/ESJF youth competitions encourage young citizens from the project countries to send in digital projects such as short films, online brochures, or cemetery profiles (websites) on local Jewish cemeteries.

 Over the course of the 2020-2021 EU-funded project “Protecting the Jewish cemeteries of Europe: Continuation of the mapping process, stakeholders’ involvement and awareness raising (EAC/S10/2019)”, ESJF joined forces with NGOs Centropa and the Foundation for Jewish Heritage to raise awareness of Jewish cemeteries among teachers and students.
 Under the leadership of Centropa, the consortium organised seven interactive training seminars for 250 teachers in seven countries, put out a call for teacher lesson plans, and ran an international digital storytelling competition for youth.
 Despite COVID-19 restrictions and school closures, the consortium received 98 student entries to the competition.
-Below are the winning competition entries (check back for the results from our call for teacher lesson plans).
+Below are the winning competition entries.

 Congratulations to all!